dimajix/flowman/docs/spec/job/execution.md

    This will create all relations (tables and directories) specified as targets.
 The tables will not contain any data, they only provide an empty hull.
 If a target already exists, a migration will be started instead.
 This will migrate a relation (table or directory) to a new schema, if required.
-Note that this is not supported by all target types, and even if a target supports migration in general, it may not be possible due to unmigratable changes.
+Note that this is not supported by all target types, and even if a target supports migration in general, it may not be possible due to nonmigratable changes.

 3. **BUILD**.
    The *build* phase will actually create all records and fill them into the specified relations.